Bertello Outdoor Review

 As a result, it is more important to manage the heat output of the Bertello oven because if you let the fire die down, both pizza stone and internal oven temperatures will quickly follow suit.
 Surprisingly, even internal oven temperatures slump slightly in contrast to the pizza stone.
 The average operating temperature of the oven chamber hovers around 670°F.

 While it may not be as hot as a conventional Neapolitan pizza oven, it can produce quality pies in that style, thanks to a few key factors.
 The incredibly hot pizza stone gives the crust a quick rise.
 At the same time, positive airflow directs flames to roll across the low ceiling of the oven chamber, evenly and efficiently cooking your prepared toppings.

 Whether you are firing with wood or propane, this oven produces a rolling and rollicking flame.
 You are given the ability to overlap the two fuel types, which can be convenient, mainly because the gas burner can backup the wood fire.
 But the wood tray included with the adaptor is too shallow to build a fire large enough to sustain even cooking one pizza.

 While we won't go so far as to say it's just for show, we'll deem that it may be more for that "wood-fired flavor."
 As a result, we suggest firing the Bertello as either a wood or gas-powered oven to avoid the type of multi-tasking where one doesn't end up doing either thing particularly well.

 Ease of Use

-As a wood-fired oven, the Bertello is one model that will almost certainly require the assistance of a dedicated fire-tender.
-We feel this is a necessity, at least until you can master the skills necessary to tend to the oven and prep dough and chop toppings simultaneously.
-Thus is the paradox of an efficient wood-burning oven: the fire can burn hot enough to reach the extreme temperatures you desire, but that level of heat means that it can also burn through fuel too quickly.
+As a wood-fired oven, the Bertello is one model that will almost certainly require the assistance of a dedicated fire tender.
+We feel this is a necessity, at least until you can master the skills necessary to tend to the oven, prep dough, and chop toppings simultaneously.
+This is the paradox of an efficient wood-burning oven: the fire can burn hot enough to reach the extreme temperatures you desire, but that level of heat means that it can also burn through fuel too quickly.
 Because of the conflicting performance, this oven earned an average score for ease of use.